-A maximum course load (not full-time status) for an undergraduate student is 18 credits taken across a fifteen-week semester, with no more than 9 credits per half-semester session.
+A maximum course load (not full-time status) for an undergraduate student is 18 credits taken across a 15-week semester, with no more than 9 credits per half-semester session.

-To be eligible for a course overload (more than 18 credits per fifteen-week semester or more than 9 credits per half-semester session), an undergraduate student must:
+To be eligible for a course overload (more than 18 credits per 15-week semester or more than 9 credits per half-semester session), an undergraduate student must:

 - Have a record of successful study at Northeastern University—transfer students must wait at least one term to request an overload

-- Have a minimum cumulative GPA of 3.000
+- Have a minimum cumulative grade-point average (GPA) of 3.000

 - Provide a rationale to support the request